WangHewei16/MFCSNet-for-Measure-Musical-Influence/README.md

 * `Figure2.png`: The Network of New Age Music (left) and Jazz Music (right).
 * `Figure3.png`: Linear Regression to verify small-world effect(left) and Count of Follower (right).
 We take the logarithm of the number of nodes and perform a linear regression with the average distance, making this figure.
 * `Figure4.png`: Power Law Distribution.
 We gain the number of followers and the number of nodes for each number of followers and plot in double logarithmic coordinates.
 * `Figure5.png`: t-SNE of Cluster Result of Music Data.
-We use BIRCH clustering algorithm to cluster the data and visualize the results.
+We use BIRCH clustering algorithm to cluster the data and visualize the result.
 * `Figure6.png`: Heat Map of Genres and Characteristics.
 Each grid in the figure represents the normalized average value of the corresponding characteristics of the corresponding genre.
 * `Figure7.png`: Visualization of Decision Tree.
 Using the decision tree, we can distinguish genres.
 * `Figure8.png`: Time Series of Various Characteristics.
 This figure shows the changes in the characteristics of major genres between 1920 and 2020.
 * `Figure9.png`: Heat Map of Jaccard Similarity Coefficient Between Genres.
 This figure relects the similarity between genres.
 * `Figure10.png`: Artists Network after Community Findings.
+We use Louvain algorithm to find community and visualize the result.
 * `Figure11.png`: Feature Importance.
+We use the LightGBM as a machine learning tool to find the differences between the various characteristics of music in their influence.
 * `Figure12.png`: Network of Bob Dylan and Its Relative Artists.
+This figure shows artists that influnced Bob Dylan and others that followed him.
 * `Figure13.png`: Visualization of Eigenvector Centrality.
 * `Figure14.png`: Change of Pop/Rock Artist Network (1960----1980----2000).
 * `Figure15.png`: Time Series of Popularity.
 * `Figure16.png`: Time Series of Number of Communities and Average Degree.